osulp/main-site/README.md

 ## Local Development

-Build the container locally:
+### Build the container locally:

+#### Easy:

-- Easy: `docker compose build`
+- `docker compose build`

-- Advanced:
+#### Advanced:

 - For the development version of the container:
   - `docker build --target=development --tag=osuwams/drupal:9-apache-dev .`
 - For the Production version
   - `docker build --target=production --tag=osuwams/drupal:9-apache .`

-Start the containers:
+### Start the containers:

 - `docker compose up -d`

-View the logs:
+### View the logs:

 - `docker compose logs -f apache`

-Stop the containers:
+### Stop the containers:

 - `docker compose down`

-Stop the containers and remove any database config and solr data:
+### Stop the containers and remove any database config and solr data:

 - `docker compose down -v`

+### Setup for theme or module development

+- Copy `docker-compose.override.example.yml` to `docker-compose.override.yml`
+- Replace `volumes` definitions with overrides in the format of: `/path/to/local/folder:/path/to/container/folder`.
+The first definition has the correct path to the theme already set.
+- Remove any other example definitions

 ## Environment Variables